armanalaa/DomainMiner/README.md

 # DomainDiscover

 **Automatic data mesh domain discovery from data lake CSV tables.**
-DomainDiscover takes a collection of CSV files and groups them into business domains using column similarity, table graphs, and Louvain clustering — with LLM-generated domain labels.
+DomainDiscover takes a collection of CSV files and groups them into business domains using column similarity, table graphs, and Louvain clustering, with LLM-generated domain labels.

-> Validation component of a CAiSE 2025 paper submission.
-> Author: Ala Arman — Sapienza University of Rome

 ---